 One of the best ways to pass a rainy day in NOLA is listening to jazz, brass, R&B, soul, and more.
 You'll find live music throughout the city... there are so many options that you almost don't need to seek it out!

 Take a walk down Frenchmen Street, wander in somewhere, and grab a stool.
 You probably won't be disappointed!

 For something different (think rockabilly, swing, and zydeco), head to Rock 'n' Bowl.
 This place has a soft spot in my heart, because I got married in New Orleans, and we had our rehearsal dinner there!

 Tour a Distillery or Brewery

-A tour is a great way to kill a few hours on a rainy day, and New Orleans has quite a few options.
+A cultural or history tour is the perfect rainy day activity, and New Orleans has quite a few options.

 Visit Mardi Gras World

 I can't think of a more colorful way to spend a rainy day than a tour at Mardi Gras World!